texmacs/markdown/README.md

 ## To do ##

-* Tests! something like `cd tests && texmacs -x '(load "run.scm")' -q`
-* Move label and references handling to the intermediate tree creation in `tmmarkdown.scm` in order to handle forward references.
+* Reverse markdown to TeXmacs conversion.
+* Declare converter options in init file, and use
 * Extract all Hugo extensions to a separate file, use overloading and extension of the dispatch hashmaps
 * Use "converter environments"?
 * Use TeXmacs' `logic-dispatch`?
-* Clean up the mess with `with-global`.
 * Extract embedded images.
 * line-breaks and other markup in doc-data (e.g. in the doc-title) need to be properly handled if included in YAML metadata for Hugo.
 * Support for tables.
-* Reverse markdown to TeXmacs conversion.

 ## Hugo support ##